w3f/Grants-Program/applications/liberland.md

 As of writing this we at liberland currently have over 660k(662329) signed up users.
 We aim
 to utilize our substrate-base "liberland-chain" to provide e-services for these users.

+# Requested funding
+We request a total amount of 50 000 USD, payable in BTC for all the milestones.
+Our goal is also to become part of
+substrate's builders program in order to get technical support and guidance from Parity.

 #### Liberland Blockchain